Every Case Reviewed by at Least One Attorney

 With run of the mill personal injury cases such as auto accidents, the case evaluation process is relatively fast and simple.
 With more complex cases, such as medical malpractice and products liability, the evaluation can take months.
 As a result, there are many cases that we simply cannot consider due to pending deadlines or statutes of limitation, or because the time and costs of the evaluation are too great in consideration of the information that we have been provided.

-The following pages will address the case evaluation process for a variety of personal injury matters.
+The related reading pages below will address the case evaluation process for a variety of personal injury matters as well as our firm’s general case review and evaluation process.
 Hopefully, this information will help you to understand the process so that you may make informed legal decisions moving forward.